menu

 Nobleton is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Nobleton is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Nobleton who work in management occupations (57.47%), food service (42.53%), and office and administrative support (0.00%).

-Nobleton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Nobleton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Nobleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Nobleton does not have a public transit system used by locals to get to and from work.

 The percentage of people in Nobleton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.93% of people over 25 have a bachelor's degree or advanced degree.